klauspost/compress/s2/README.md

 For streams each block can use the dictionary.

-The dictionary is not currently provided on the stream.
+The dictionary cannot not currently be provided on the stream.

 # LICENSE